Joel Selvin: Author

 The Haight, his 2014 book with photographer Jim Marshall, was named one of the ten best rock books of the year by Rolling Stone magazine.
 Gold medal winner—Best Regional Non-Fiction, 2015 West-Pacific IPPY Awards.

 In August 2016, Selvin published Altamont: The Rolling Stones, The Hells Angels, And The Inside Story Of Rock's Darkest Day, a history on the Rolling Stones' concert debacle at the Altamont Speedway.

 His Fare Thee Well: The Final Chapter in the Grateful Dead's Long, Strange Trip (with Pamela Turley) is a controversial insiders tell-all account of the twenty years of in-fighting after the death of bandleader Jerry Garcia that preceded the emotional reunion of the "core four" surviving members in historic concerts in California and Chicago in July 2016.
 The book was published in June 2018 by Da Capo Books. "...smartly steers clear of tie-dyed '60s mysticism," said Washington Post.

 The New York Times cited Selvin's "blunt, unpretentious and brisk" style in their review of "Hollywood Eden," his 2021 West Coast pop origin story centered on the University High School class of '58, whose members included Jan and Dean, Nancy Sinatra, Bruce Johnston, Sandy Nelson, Kim Fowley, even Gidget.

+In late 2023, the Arhoolie Foundation published the book Down Home Music: The Stories and Photographs of Chris Strachwitz, by Joel Selvin with Chris Strachwitz, the founder of Arhoolie Records.
+According to Selvin, Selvin was a longtime friend and disciple of Strachwitz, and when Strachwitz suggested publishing a book from his huge collection digitized photographs, Selvin enthusiastically jumped in to help.
+They worked on the book in the last 18 months of Strachwitz's life, and Selvin finished it shortly after Strachwitz's death in May 2023.